Haiyuan/CalibreEasyDict.alfredworkflow/README.md

 - [Quartz](https://pypi.org/project/pyobjc-framework-Quartz/) - Used for mouse position handling in Python.
 - [EasyDict](https://github.com/tisfeng/Easydict?tab=readme-ov-file#url-scheme) - For translation services.
 - Special thanks to all contributors and resources used.

+---

+This comprehensive guide should help you set up and run the EasyDictHelper workflow and the URL converter service.
+If you encounter any issues or need further assistance, please feel free to ask.